-Graduate Assistantships: An assistantship appointment requires 220 hours of work per quarter by the student.
-Two types are available: teaching and research.
+Graduate Assistantships: A research assistantship appointment requires 220 hours of work per quarter by the student.
+Two types are available: teaching assistant (TA) and research assistant (RA).
 A student's tuition is paid by the employing department except for students fees.
-Note that an advantage to this system is that students are not liable for raises in tuition.
-Appointees receive health insurance.
+Students with a RA and/or TA receive health insurance coverage.

 Research &Teaching Assistantships Pay Rates